Shares of Cathay General B Fall Below Previous 52-Week Low | Comtex SmarTrend

 Cathay General Bancorp is the holding company for Cathay Bank.
 The Bank accepts deposits and originates various loans, and offers trade financing, spot and forward contracts, internet banking, global investment services, and other services.
 Cathay Bank operates in California, New York, Texas, Washington, and Massachusetts.

-Cathay General B has overhead space with shares priced $20.67, or 56.0% below the average consensus analyst price target of $47.00.
-Cathay General B shares should first meet resistance at the 50-day moving average (MA) of $35.30 and find additional resistance at the 200-day MA of $35.45.
+Cathay General B has overhead space with shares priced $19.95, or 57.6% below the average consensus analyst price target of $47.00.
+The stock should run into initial resistance at its 50-day moving average (MA) of $34.27 and subsequent resistance at its 200-day MA of $35.24.

 SmarTrend is tracking the current trend status for Cathay General B and will alert subscribers who have CATY in their portfolio or watchlist when shares have changed trend direction.